EthanSterbis/CFB-Offense-Analysis/README.md

 ## Author: Ethan Sterbis | [LinkedIn](https://www.linkedin.com/in/ethansterbis/) | [Twitter](https://x.com/EthanSterbis)

 ## Information:
-CFB Offense Analysis is an R script I developed to analyze the many facets of a college football offense.
+CFB Offense Analysis is an R project I developed to analyze the many facets of a college football offense.
-The script involves gathering data from the cfbfastR package, including play by play data for FBS schools.
+It involves gathering data from the cfbfastR package, including play by play data for FBS schools.
 Also included is [CFBD](https://collegefootballdata.com/) data again gathered via cfbfastR.
-A CFBD API Key is needed which you can receive [here](https://collegefootballdata.com/key).
+A CFBD API Key is needed which you can receive for free [here](https://collegefootballdata.com/key).

 The outputs include 10 data visualizations intended to provide context and insight for a particular college football team's offensive usage, tendencies, efficiency, etc.